DavidCoderror/NEURON-NHL-STATS/README.md

 13. Gotta make sure you write the proper name in the HTMK section, or else it wont know what your talking out.

 14. Added css

+15. Added validation, the mdoel onl;y accepets proper team names in a specif cway